aksinghal5590/UncertaintyQuantifier/README.md

 * The input files are to be added in "input" folder.
 While changing the dataset make sure "bin" folder is empty.

-* Pycharm has been used as the IDE and there will few compilation errors if code is executed otherwise.
+* Pycharm has been used as the IDE and there will be a few compilation errors if code is executed otherwise.